-The Study Abroad Office is no longer purchasing ISIC cards for our students.
+The Education Abroad Office is no longer purchasing ISIC cards for our students.
 If you wish to purchase one, please click here to purchase your card.

 The medical coverage is broad enough to cover sickness and hospital benefits and even emergency medical evacuation.
 The ISIC card also provides travel insurance for baggage and travel delays as well as accidental death, dismemberment and repatriation of remains.
 The ISIC card is recognized by UNESCO and acts as proof official student status all over the world.
 The card gains students access to discounts from things such as travel and educational courses, to entertainment and food!